 Barton Creek Greenbelt is one of the top trails in Austin and is the most beloved greenbelt by the locals and is commonly referred to as “The Greenbelt”.
-It is located in the south-central Austin and has 12.68 miles of trails with its main trail that is about 7 miles.
+It is located in south-central Austin and has 12.68 miles of trails with its main trail that is about 7 miles.
 Barton Creek Greenbelt is one of the city’s most prized attractions that has 7 entrance points!
 Yes, seven.
-It makes it easier for the visitors to access it and enjoy the different amenities the Greenbelt has.
+It makes it easier for visitors to access it and enjoy the different amenities the Greenbelt has.

 Families gather in The Greenbelt on the weekends to enjoy the different amenities within the area such as the Barton Creek hike and bike trail, swimming holes, biking, mountain climbing, and bird watching.

 You may not believe it, especially for newcomers, but this is a magnificent body of nature is located just a few minutes away from downtown Austin.
 Now, in this blog, we will guide you through the different entrances or access points in Barton Creek Greenbelt as well as the different spots along the way.

 Different Entrance / Access Points in Barton Creek Greenbelt